 - The episode also features a string of Parody Commercials for non-existent Christmas Specials, including "How David Lynch Stole Christmas" ("You're a weird one, Mister Lynch.") and "Shirley McClane's 'It's A Wonderful Afterlife'".

 - Circling Birdies: In the natural disasters episode, Ivan takes a tumble during a mudslide, and Shawn says that she can tell he's injured because of the tweeting birdies, prompted by Natasha holding a mobile of stars over Ivan's head.

-- In another episode, Ivan is clonked with an anvil and says that he sees "stars," as a castmate spins a mobile with cutouts of actors around his head.
+- In the stress episode, during the "Anvil"note sketch, Ivan is clonked with an anvil and says that he sees "stars," as a castmate spins a mobile with cutouts of actors around his head.

 - Cliché Storm: Horror film tropes are parodied to hell and back with the Real Trailer, Fake Movie Hellraiser Freddy The Thirteenth Halloween Chainsaw Massacre On Elm Street 12: "You've seen it all at least eleven times."

 - Cool Chair: Dad's.
 In one commercial/interview, the actor who played Dad said he could even drive that thing in the water.